NickCis/nckweb.com.ar/content/blog/gatsby-canonical-urls-react-helmet/index.md

 }
 ```

-Luckily, gatsby's browser APi implements the [`wrapPageElement` method](https://www.gatsbyjs.org/docs/browser-apis/#wrapPageElement).
-So fxing this client side issues is just exposing the same method under the browser's api.
+Luckily, gatsby's browser api implements the [`wrapPageElement` method](https://www.gatsbyjs.org/docs/browser-apis/#wrapPageElement).
+So fixing this client side issues is just exposing the same method under the browser's api.

 ---

 So far the experience implementing a Gatbsy blog has been great!.
 The API is very simple, so if the long list of plugins doesn't suit you, you can easily implement yours.

-Comunity arround the project is very active, I even got a gift swag for fixing a [little doc issue](https://github.com/gatsbyjs/gatsby/pull/11844) while doing this post!
+Community around the project is very active, I even got a gift swag for fixing a [little doc issue](https://github.com/gatsbyjs/gatsby/pull/11844) while doing this post!